 District Courts, County Courts at Law and Justice of the Peace Courts

-An Order Extending Prior Administrative Order was signed by Judge Gordon G. Adams on March 23, 2020.
-The Bell County District Courts, the Bell County Courts at Law, and the Bell County Justice of the Peace Courts will continue to provide essential functions and hearings ONLY through May 8, 2020.
-This Order Extending Prior Administrative Order includes the suspension of all jury trials through May 8, 2020.
+An Order Extending Prior Administrative Order was signed by Judge Gordon G. Adams on April 28, 2020.
+The Bell County District Courts, the Bell County Courts at Law, and the Bell County Justice of the Peace Courts will continue to provide essential functions through June 1, 2020.
+This Order Extending Prior Administrative Order includes the suspension of all jury trials through July 1, 2020.
 Click Here to view the Administrative Order.

 Examples of essential functions include criminal magistration proceedings, CPS removal hearings, temporary restraining orders/temporary injunctions, juvenile detention hearings, and family violence protective orders.

 Due to the ongoing concerns regarding COVID-19 (Coronavirus), the Bell County District Clerk’s Office has implemented a few changes, effective immediately.
 It is our hope and plan to remain open to continue to serve the citizens of Bell County; however, the health of the employees and their families is certainly a priority of mine.
 It is my goal to eliminate as much public contact and traffic in and out of our office as possible; therefore, I am asking each of you to comply with the following temporary guidelines.

 To view the complete Public Notice click here.

 For the safety of our staff and the Public, effective immediately, the Bell County District Clerk's Office is closed to the public.